 I kept most of the fundamental ingredients needed for an authentic red velvet flavor.
 I omitted the buttermilk because cream cheese is tangy and the cheesecake base uses sour cream.
 Let's discuss this in detail.

-- Oreos: Regular Oreos* ground into a fine crumb is needed for the crust.
+- Oreos: Regular Oreos (affiliate link)* ground into a fine crumb is needed for the crust.
 Don't worry about scraping out the filling.
 It will help bind the crust together.

 - Butter: Unsalted sweet cream butter tastes best for the cheesecake crust.